 Throughout the year, students produce a weekly student newspaper, air an FM radio station, produce content through ESTV (Elon Student Television) and publish a yearbook for campus distribution.

 We strongly encourage our students to get involved in the student media, where they can write, edit, shoot video, take photographs and produce all kinds of multimedia content that reaches a broad audience.

 Elon Student Television was created in 1992.
 Hundreds of students work in some capacity each year in the production of programming for ESTV.
 ESTV currently represents six student-run television shows.
 ESTV is always looking to showcase student work and encourages students to pitch new ideas.
 Staci Saltz serves as the organization's faculty mentor.

-Elon's student radio station celebrated its 30th anniversary in 2008.
+Elon's student radio station began in 1978.
 It has a number of paid positions on its executive staff.
-It's signal reaches as far as Greensboro, N.C., to the west and Durham, N.C., to the east and is broadcast 24 hours a day.
-Select staff members attend such national conferences as the annual National Association of Broadcasters meetings and College Music Journal's annual Music Marathon.
+Its signal reaches as far as Greensboro, N.C., to the west and Durham, N.C., to the east and is broadcast 24 hours a day.
+Select staff members attend such national conferences as the annual National Association of Broadcasters meetings and the College Media Association conference.
 The group's adviser is Bryan Baker.

 The yearbook was founded in 1913 and is named for the first three literary societies on campus.
 It traditionally carries sections covering Student Life, People, Sports, Organizations, Arts, Study Abroad and Academics.
-The fall 2008 edition is the 93rd edition, and it covers the 2007-08 academic year.
+The fall 2013 edition will be the 98th edition, and it covers the 2012-13 academic year.
 The books are distributed free to students.
 The group employs several student editors, and its adviser is Randy Piland.